syncfusion-content/windowsforms-docs/WindowsForms/treeview/FAQ/How-to-fire-click-event-when-a-child-node-is-selected.md

 ---
 layout: post
-title: Child-node-click-event | WindowsForms | Syncfusion
+title: Child-node-AfterSelect-event | WindowsForms | Syncfusion
-description: Whenever a TreeViewAdv is selected, AfterSelect event will be raised and Click event is raised when child node is selected, by using the following code snippet.
+description: Occurs after a TreeViewAdv node and it's Child Node is selected.
+IsSelected property can used to check whether the respective node or Child Node is selected.
 platform: WindowsForms
 control: TreeView
 documentation: ug
 ---

-# How to fire Click Event when Child Node is Selected
+# How to fire AfterSelect Event when Child Node is Selected

-Whenever a TreeViewAdv is selected, AfterSelect event will be raised.
-You can raise a Click event when a child node is selected, inside this handler using the following code snippet.
+Whenever a TreeViewAdv node and it's Child Node is selected, AfterSelect event will be raised.
+IsSelected property can be used to check or ensure whether the respective node or Child Node is selected by using the following code snippet.

 {% tabs %}
 {% highlight c# %}